tollev/github-actions-workshop/README.md

       - 'releases/**'  # Wildcard can be used to limit to a specific set of branches
 ```

+**Tasks**

-1. Update the `build.yml` workflow and add the event for triggering the workflow when a PR is created
+1. Update the `build-triggers.yml` workflow and add the event for triggering the workflow when a PR is created
 2. Create a new branch based on main and create a new PR.
-Verify that the workflow is run on the PR.
+Verify that the workflow is run.
-3. Update the `build.yml` workflow and add the event for triggering the workflow manually
+3. Update the `build-triggers.yml` workflow and add the event for triggering the workflow manually
-4. Go to the [GitHub Actions page of the workflow](https://github.com/bekk/github-actions-workshop/actions/workflows/build.yml) and verify that the workflow can be run manually
+4. Go to the [GitHub Actions page of the workflow](/actions/workflows/build-triggers.yml) and verify that the workflow can be run manually

 TODO: